KSaiSanjanReddy/PCF-FRONTEND/BACKEND_INTEGRATION.md

 # Backend Integration Documentation

 ## Overview

-This document describes the backend integration for the Enviguide frontend application, specifically for user authentication and management.
+This document describes the backend integration for the VeW (Viplaveditworks) frontend application, specifically for user authentication and management.

 ## API Endpoints

 ### Base URL

 ```
 https://enviguide.nextechltd.in
 ```